yacine-baghli/yacine-baghli.github.io/README.md

 # Personal Website Portfolio

-Welcome to my personal website portfolio!
-This website serves as a showcase of my projects, skills, and experiences.
-I've created this portfolio using Astro, allowing me to showcase my work in an organized and visually appealing manner.

 ## About This Website

 This website is built using Astro, a modern framework for building fast, modern websites with JavaScript.
 It provides a seamless and interactive browsing experience.
 The website features a clean and modern design, making it easy for visitors to navigate and explore my projects and achievements.